By Pamela Q. Fernandes, Epicure & Culture Contributor

 It’s different though due to its lilt, or musical tone, which has helped it earn the crown of being the granddaddy of all Arabic instruments.

 Whether used solo or accompanied, it is a central part of Middle Eastern music culture.
-You will hear the six-stringed instrument’s music in many soundtracks, plays and dramas set in Arabia.
+You will hear the six-stringed instrument’s music in many soundtracks, plays, and dramas telling stories set in Arabia.

 It is lower in pitch compared to a violin and more resonant than a guitar.